telerik/document-processing-docs/libraries/radpdfprocessing/features/embedded-file-streams/embedded-file-streams.md

 ### Using the PdfImportSettings.DuplicatedEmbeddedFileNameResolving event

-When importing a PDF document containing embedded files, the **DuplicatedEmbeddedFileNameResolving** event that the [PdfImportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%})  offers, allows you to handle duplicated names and resolve them in an appropriate way.
+When importing a PDF document containing embedded files, the **DuplicatedEmbeddedFileNameResolving** event that the [PdfImportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}) offers, allows you to handle duplicated names and properly resolve them.